-The Riverside Museum regularly updates its displays and digital films with new objects and content.
+Riverside Museum regularly updates the displays and digital films with new objects and content.
 All of the new displays are free to visit around the museum.

 Five modern Scots.
 Six epic journeys.
 A total of 69,399 miles travelled.
-This new display features bikes, maps and memoribilia from five modern day adventurers, including Ewan McGregor's motorbike from his Long Way Down journey, maps and more from Mark Beaumont who cycled aroudn teh world, as well as a tandem from Karen Darke, and objects from Andy Brown and Kate Rawles.
-Find out more about this wonderful new display in our North Window by visiting www.glasgowlife.org.uk/adventurers
+This new display features bikes, maps and memorabilia from five modern day adventurers, including Ewan McGregor's motorbike from his Long Way Down journey, maps and more from Mark Beaumont who cycled around the world, as well as a tandem from Karen Darke and objects from Andy Brown and Kate Rawles.
+Find out more about this wonderful display in our North Window at www.glasgowlife.org.uk/adventurers

 Razzle Dazzle - Radical Camouflage

 This display about the bizarrely-painted Allied ships of World War I features two new and rarely seen design schemes from 1917 on loan from the Imperial War Museum.
 See with your own eyes how they compare with other camouflage objects on display including dazzle-painted ships and patterned beetles and butterflies.

 Next Stop Glasgow: Stories of Asian Immigration and Work on the Buses

 In the 1950s Glasgow needed bus drivers!
 Some people who applied were immigrants from India and Pakistan.
 Find out about their amazing personal stories of coming to and working in Glasgow, in this new film display.

 Song of the Clyde Show

 Generations of Glaswegians have enjoyed a summer trip on the River Clyde on boats big and small.
 See 60 years of sunshine and showers in our new large scale film.